Asian shares mixed as boost from US stimulus package fades

 “After a meteoric rise as risk dominoes toppled one by one this week, stocks fell back to earth a bit overnight," Stephen Innes of Axi said in a commentary.
 “And while larger stimulus paychecks would always be a welcome addition to the Q1 consumption bonanza, the current stimulus level as it sits will drive US growth sufficiently higher bridging the gap when people get vaccinated and return to those activities most impacted by COVID -19 such as dining out, travelling and other personal service-related areas."

-Stocks closed modestly lower on Wall Street Tuesday as investors turned cautious a day after major indexes closed at their latest record highs.
+Stocks closed modestly lower Tuesday as investors turned cautious a day after major indexes closed at their latest record highs.

 The S&P 500 slipped 0.2%, in its first decline in four days as investors shifted money away from technology companies, which have been among of the biggest winners since the pandemic began.